 - Level 1 supports people with basic care needs.
 Think of it as the smallest bundle that provides a couple of hours of in-home care services each week.

 - Level 2 supports people with low-level care needs.
-It results in around 5 hours of in-home care services per week.
+It results in around four hours of in-home care services per week.

 - Level 3 supports people with intermediate level care needs.
-It equates to up to 11 hours of in-home care services per week.
+It equates to up to nine hours of in-home care services per week.

 While each level comes with a different amount of funding, all levels have access to the same types of services—the difference is the amount of services you can choose within your budget.
 We tailor your services to ensure you get the best value out of your budget.

 How do I get a Home Care Package?

 To access a Home Care Package, there are five key steps: